-Scanners could reduce number of autopsies - studyNovember 22nd, 2011 in Medical research /
+Scanners could reduce number of autopsies - studyNovember 22, 2011 in Medicine & Health / Medical research

 Hi-tech medical scanners could be used to probe causes of death, reducing the need for invasive autopsies that can upset bereaved families, a study published in The Lancet on Tuesday says.